Chrissy Teigen Is Leaving Snapchat Because Of Its Insensitive ‘Slap Rihanna’ Ad

 Earlier this month, Snapchat drew the ire of many of Rihanna’s fans when it posted an ad for the game “Would You Rather.”
 The ad prompted users to choose between slapping Rihanna and punching Chris Brown.
 Given the former couple’s tumultuous history — Chris Brown physically assaulted Rihanna in 2009 — users were outraged over what Chris Brown’s lawyer called a “tone deaf” ad.

 Snapchat almost immediately took the ad down and apologized, but the damage had already been done.
-Many users, who were already upset with the company’s latest update, felt that the insensitive Rihanna ad was straw that broke the camel’s back.
+Many users, who were already upset with the company’s latest update, felt that the insensitive Rihanna ad was the straw that broke the camel’s back.
 Rihanna, too, agreed.
 The star took to social media to express her disapproval over the ad.

-In a calculated move, the pop-star utilized Instagram’s story feature, which is a direct rival of Snapchat, to post her scathing response to the whole situation.
+In a calculated move, the pop star utilized Instagram’s story feature, which is a direct rival of Snapchat, to post her scathing response to the whole situation.
 Rihanna started out by saying that Snapchat already wasn’t her favorite app, but that this situation decreased her respect for it even more.
 She then called Snapchat dumb for spending money to animate the ad, which she felt was a slap in the face to domestic abuse victims.
 She ended her rant by saying, “Throw the whole app-ology away.”

 Soon after, many Snapchat users declared that they were going to delete their accounts.
-Snapchat immediately felt the effects of having such a high-profile user condemn them because they lost $800 million in market value in the span of 24 hours.
+Snapchat immediately felt the effects of having such a high-profile user condemn them, as they lost $800 million in market value in the span of 24 hours.

 Rihanna’s response came just a few weeks after Kylie Jenner publicly criticized the app.
 After Snapchat’s latest update left users’ dashboard a confusing mess, Kylie Jenner publicly expressed her displeasure with the new look and feel of the app.